Janhavi-2001/Static-Web-Pages/README.md

-# DummyPages
+# fCC_Web_Design_Projects

-Contains test pages for web development using HTML and CSS...
+This repository holds responsive web pages designed as a part of the freeCodeCamp Responsive Web Design Certification.
+The web pages use plain HTML and CSS.